Halfway Houses in Lebanon, NH

 Phoenix House Rise Ii - 65.1 miles from Lebanon, NH

-Phoenix House Rise Ii is a halfway house in Bellows Falls, Vermont, 05101 zip code.
+Phoenix House Rise Ii is a sober living house in Bellows Falls, VT, 05101 zip code.

 Address: 11 Underhill Avenue, Bellows Falls, VT 05101 in Windham County